soumyaveer/soumyaveer.github.io/_posts/2017-08-09-book-deals-a-cli-data-gem.markdown

 Thank you for visiting BookDeals.
 Hope to see you soon.
 Goodbye!
 ```
+And this is the exit point for the program.

   Working on this project was like a roller-coaster ride, filled with joy and excitement.
 It was also an unforgettable learning experience.
 Most enjoyable was the fact that I was creating something that I am passionate about - buying and reading books!